jairoadi/is537/README.md

 # is537
-This repo contains the IS537 projects
+This repo contains the IS537 projects.
+All projects are created worked by me Jairo Franco